ETCLabs/sACN/docs/pages/configuring_lwip.md

   + `LWIP_IGMP=1`: Allows sACN to play nicely with multicast network infrastructure.
   + `LWIP_NETBUF_RECVINFO=1`: Allows sACN multicast reception to work properly.

 Note that, on lwIP, multicast reception is currently only supported on IPv4 interfaces.
+IPv6 support will eventually be added, at which point this text will be updated to indicate the lwIP version required.